outbig/DAFGA/README.md

 INSTALL
 -------
 - DAFGA is developed and tested under linux system.
 The package installation and function works in linux terminal.
 - Download DAFGA scripts from https://github.com/outbig/DAFGA.
-You can find a tab of "Download ZIP" on the right panel
+You can find a tab of "Download ZIP" on the right panel.
+- Type commands below in terminal subsequently.
-- > unzip DAFGA-mater.zip
+  > unzip DAFGA-mater.zip
-- > cd v1.0 (Go to the folder of the lastest version of DAFGA scripts)
+  > cd v1.0 (Go to the folder of the lastest version of DAFGA scripts)
-- > sudo python setup.py install
+  > sudo python setup.py install

 QUESTIONS & BUG REPORTS